odoo/documentation/content/developer/tutorials/server_framework_101/01_architecture.rst

 plenty of tutorials freely accessible, so we cannot recommend one over another since it depends on your background.

-For reference this is the official `Python tutorial`_.
+For reference, this is the official `Python tutorial <https://docs.python.org/3/tutorial/index.html>`_.

 .. note::
   Since version 15.0, Odoo is actively transitioning to using its own in-house developed `OWL